 Cefic, CIA issue Brexit guide

-The European Chemical Industries Federation (Cefic) and the UK’s Chemical Industries Association (CIA) have jointly published briefing note to support and prepare businesses for the eventualities of the UK leaving the EU, setting out practical considerations to maintain trade post-Brexit.
+The European Chemical Industries Federation (Cefic) and the UK’s Chemical Industries Association (CIA) have jointly published a briefing note to support and prepare businesses for the eventualities of the UK leaving the EU, setting out practical considerations to maintain trade post-Brexit.

 ‘What you need to know - Practical considerations to maintain trade post Brexit’ is available via both associations’ websites and is all about the practical difficulties companies may face in complying with chemicals legislation.
 The two said that they were seeking “to minimise the challenges companies both in the EU and in the UK face to maintain REACH compliance”, in an industry with highly interconnected supply chains.